2020 Kabul gurdwara attack

 On 25 March 2020, ISIS gunmen and suicide bombers attacked the Gurdwara Har Rai Sahib (a Sikh shrine) in Kabul, Afghanistan.

 About 200 Sikh worshipers were reported to be in the building at the time, of which 25 worshippers were killed and at least 8 wounded after an hour-long siege which ended in all assailants being killed by the security forces.
 At least one child was said to have been among those killed, according to the ministry of interior's statement.

 The Islamic extremist and militant organization Islamic State of Iraq and the Levant (ISIL) had claimed responsibility of perpetrating the attack.
-The gunmen were identified as Abu Khalid al-Hindi and Murshid Mohammed T.K.J both Indian citizens from the state of Kerala.
-Abu Khalid al-Hindi, whose real name is Mohammed Muhasin hails from Kasargod in Kerala, India.
+The gunmen were identified as Abu Khalid al-Hindi and Murshid Mohammed T. K. J. both Indian citizens from the state of Kerala.
+Abu Khalid al-Hindi, whose real name is Mohammed Sajid Kuthirummal "Mohammed Muhasin" hails from Kasargod in Kerala, India.

 Attack

 The attacks started in the gurdwara's sanctuary area where 200 worshipers were praying at about 7:45 am interrupting worship that started an hour earlier.
 The attackers threw grenades and broke into the shrine then started opening fire on people.
 Afterwards, the attackers took hostages inside of the building, exchanging fire with security forces till all three attackers were killed and at least 80 hostages freed after a shootout that lasted for 6 hours.

 After the attack, Afghan and NATO soldiers helped with the clearance operation.

 On Thursday, as families of the deceased and members of the community were conveying the bodies to the burial grounds in the Qalacha area in the afternoon, another blast was reported to have gone off remotely, near the crowd.
 There were no casualties from the blast.

 This was not the first such attack on Sikhs; a similar Islamic State attack on Sikhs killed many in Jalalabad in 2018.
 Gurdwaras have also been damaged previously, such as during the Battle of Jalalabad (1989) and the Afghan Civil War of the 1990s.